screen¶

 phu screen --input-contigs your_contigs.fasta your_protein_family.hmm

 Third, it decides which contigs to keep based on the search results and your filtering criteria.
-This is where the "combine mode" logic becomes important if you're using multiple HMMs, and where the distinction between an HMMER "target" (the protein sequence that was searched) and an HMM "model" (the profile that matched) matters.
+This is where the "combine mode" logic becomes important if you're using multiple HMMs, distinguishing between HMMER "targets" (protein sequences) and HMM "models" (profiles that matched).

 Finally, it extracts the matching contigs from your original file and saves them to the output.
-If you've requested it, it also saves the matching proteins organized by which HMM they matched.
+The tool can also extract target proteins per model and build custom HMM profiles from those proteins for future use.

 When you provide multiple HMM files, you need to decide how strict you want to be about matches.
 There are three ways to combine results: